About This Chapter

 Because forces are vectors, we can't simply add them up to get a total amount of force on an object.
 Instead, we calculate the net force, which is important to understand because it tells us about an object's state of motion.

 19. Molecular Mass: Definition, Formula & Calculation

 This lesson introduces the definitions of molecular mass and molar mass.
 Using information from the periodic table, you'll learn how to use the definitions to calculate either quantity.
-The lesson concludes with an actual calculation of molecular mass and molar mass.

 Earning College Credit